Humphrey Bogart: First performances

 Preferring to learn by doing, he never took acting lessons.
 Bogart was persistent and worked steadily at his craft, appearing in at least 18 Broadway productions between 1922 and 1935, 11 of which were comedies.
 He played juveniles or romantic supporting roles in drawing-room comedies and is reportedly the first actor to say, "Tennis, anyone?" on stage.
 According to Alexander Woollcott, Bogart "is what is usually and mercifully described as inadequate."
 Other critics were kinder.
 Heywood Broun, reviewing Nerves, wrote: "Humphrey Bogart gives the most effective performance ... both dry and fresh, if that be possible".
 He played a juvenile lead (reporter Gregory Brown) in Lynn Starling's comedy Meet the Wife, which had a successful 232-performance run at the Klaw Theatre from November 1923 through July 1924.
-Bogart disliked his trivial, effeminate early-career parts, calling them "White Pants Willie" roles.
+Bogart disliked his trivial, effeminate early-career roles, calling them "White Pants Willie" roles.

 While playing a double role in Drifting at the Playhouse Theatre in 1922, he met actress Helen Menken; they were married on May 20, 1926, at the Gramercy Park Hotel in New York City.
 Divorced on November 18, 1927, they remained friends.
 Menken said in her divorce filing that Bogart valued his career more than marriage, citing neglect and abuse.
 He married actress Mary Philips on April 3, 1928, at her mother's apartment in Hartford, Connecticut; Bogart and Philips had worked together in the play Nerves during its brief run at the Comedy Theatre in 1924.

 Theatrical production dropped off sharply after the Wall Street Crash of 1929, and many of the more-photogenic actors headed for Hollywood.
 Bogart debuted on film with Helen Hayes in the 1928 two-reeler The Dancing Town, which survives intact.
 He also appeared with Joan Blondell and Ruth Etting in a Vitaphone short, Broadway's Like That (1930), which was rediscovered in 1963.